The 9 Best Gaming PC Under 500 Dollars Budget: 2022 Top Picks

 Do take note that the system lists mentioned below do not boast flagship processors or cannot necessarily handle each 2019 title with the utmost perfection.
 However, you will be able to run a lot of great titles at lower settings, and if you’re a beginner, you will not even notice the difference.
 Before we begin, we would also like to point out that the cheap gaming pcs under 500 listed below are also capable of running games that are equivalent to an Xbox One S or PS4 class performance.
 We will share more details to prove our hypothesis later on.

-1. HP Pavillion Gaming Desktop (690-0010)
+1. HP Pavillion (690-0010)

-The Acer Aspire TC-780-ACKI5 features highly optimized combination of processor and RAM, designed for mid-range games.You would have the capability of playing PUBG and Fortnite on lower settings at 720p resolution.
-However, while it can handle mid-range games quite well, it won’t be able to push graphics of new titles.
-Nonetheless, it gets the job done well and most of the titles are easily playable.
+The processor and RAM in the Acer Aspire TC-780-ACKI5 are designed to work well with mid-range games.You would have the capability of playing PUBG and Fortnite on lower settings at 720p resolution.
+However, while it can handle mid-range games quite well, it won’t be able to push the graphics of new titles.
+Nonetheless, it gets the job done well, and most of the titles are easily playable.

-3. HP Pavillion 590 Desktop Computer
+3. HP Pavillion 590 8th Gen Core i3

-The HP Pavillion 590 Desktop Computer includes an 8th generation Intel Core-i5 8400 processor which has the capability of clocking in at 4.0 GHz at times of intense needs thanks to Intel’s Turbo Boost technology.
-As for graphics, the HP Pavillion 590 Desktop Computer houses an integrated Intel UHD graphics 630.
-This is a better graphics chip better than most other chips, which is capable of carrying the load from new games.
+This gaming rig features an 8th generation Intel Core-i5 8400 processor, which has the capability of clocking in at 4.0 GHz at times of intense need thanks to Intel’s Turbo Boost technology.
+As for graphics, it houses an integrated Intel UHD graphics 630.
+This graphics chip is better than most others and can handle the needs of new games.
 While it can handle new games, the graphics need to be put on lower settings.
-Other than this, the HP Pavillion 590 gaming desktop features 8GB of RAM and 1TB of HDD storage capacity, which is way more than any of us gamers would need.
+Other than this, it features 8GB of RAM and 1TB of HDD storage capacity, which is way more than any gamer would need.